puppetlabs/device_manager/README.md

 Specifies whether to automatically run `puppet device` during each `puppet agent` run on the Puppet agent.

-Setting `run` to true will create an Exec resource for all devices on the Puppet agent.
-On versions of Puppet (Puppet 5.x or higher) that support `puppet device --target`, setting `run` to true will create an Exec resource for each device on the Puppet agent.
+Setting `autorun` to true will create an Exec resource for all devices on the Puppet agent.
+On versions of Puppet (Puppet 5.x or higher) that support `puppet device --target`, setting `autorun` to true will create an Exec resource for each device on the Puppet agent.

+[comment]: # (This will increase the execution time of a puppet agent run by the execution time of a puppet device run.)

+##### autorun and indirect orchestration

-With `run` set to true, to explicitly orchestrate a run of `puppet device` (via `puppet agent`) on the Puppet agent:
+With `autorun` set to true, to explicitly orchestrate a run of `puppet device` (via `puppet agent`) on the Puppet agent:

 ~~~
 puppet job run --nodes 'agent.example.com'
 ~~~

-With `run` set to true, to query PuppetDB to orchestrate a run of `puppet device` (via `puppet agent`) on the Puppet agent:
+With `autorun` set to true, to query PuppetDB to orchestrate a run of `puppet device` (via `puppet agent`) on the Puppet agent:

 ~~~
 puppet job run --query 'inventory { facts.puppet_devices."bigip.example.com" = true }'